dreamportdev/Osdev-Notes/Nasm.md

 mov rbx, dword [(rax + task.id)]
 ```

-This is how to access a struct, but what if we want to create an instance of it?
+This is how to access a struct, besically we add the label representing an offset to its base address.
+Bbut what if we want to create an instance of it?
 Well in this case we can use the macros `istruc` and `iend`, and using `at` to access the fields.
 For example if we want create an instance of task with the values 1 for the id field and "test" for the name field, we can use the following syntax:

 ```asm
 istruc task